vieapps/.github/profile/README.md

 By moving control from service code and infrastructure layers into a unified runtime, VIEApps NGX enables scalable, resilient, and loosely coupled system architectures.

 This is not middleware.
-This is your system's nervous system.
+This is your system's central nervous system.

 ### Latest battle-tested
 May 7, 2026 - National traffic spike: